reggert/reb4s/README.md

 Of course, this comes at the cost of a modest performance penalty at startup as **reb4j** builds strings to pass into the pattern compiler, but the time required for this processing is dwarfed by the time spent by the compiler itself and should not be noticeable.

+**reb4j** currently provides two API's: one in Java and one in Scala.
+The Java API is older and better tested, but it is not nearly as clean or efficient as the Scala API.
+In the near future, the Java API will be refactored to take advantage of the lessons learned during the development of the Scala API.

-As a quick example, here's one way to use **reb4j** to describe a pattern that validates the format of a dotted decimal IP address (ensuring that each octet is a decimal value between 0 and 255):
+As a quick example, here's one way to use **reb4j** to describe a pattern that validates the format of a dotted decimal IP address (ensuring that each octet is a decimal value between 0 and 255).
+First, using the (soon-to-be-deprecated) Java API:

 	final Regex oneDigitOctet =
 		CharClass.POSIX_DIGIT;